tpage000/movie_catalog_app/README.md

 * Validation for checking if a movie already exists before add

+* Remove unwanted dates

+* Movies beginning with numbers should come last in alphabetical list

 * If movie is not found on OMDB, provide a form to add a movie manually
- * Use default poster for this until I validate the poster size

-* Remove unwanted dates

-* Format alphabetical column display
- * Movies beginning with numbers should come last

-* Import movies using JSON text

 ----
 ### Features coming: